Palantir: An unfit partner for our NHS

 Palantir is a huge US technology corporation, headquartered in Colorado.
 It was founded in 2003 by a Silicon Valley billionaire called Peter Thiel, who spent over $1 million to help elect Donald Trump.
 Thiel is Palantir’s chairman and thought to be its largest shareholder.

-Originally funded by the CIA, Palantir’s core business is providing big data and surveillance support to military, security, intelligence and police agencies.
-Its clients include the US military, the US National Security Agency (NSA), the US Immigration and Customs Enforcement (ICE) agency, and various US police forces.
-In 2020 it won a contract from the UK Home Office as part of the UK’s post-Brexit border enforcement.
+Originally funded by the CIA, Palantir’s core business has been providing big data and surveillance support to military, security, intelligence and police agencies.
+Its clients include the US military, the Israeli Defence Forces, the US National Security Agency (NSA), the US Immigration and Customs Enforcement (ICE) agency, and various US police forces.

 An alarming record

 As you’d expect from a company specialising in security and surveillance, much of Palantir’s work is secret.
-However, what we do know reveals a pattern of involvement in controversial programmes criticised for abusing the poor, migrants, and minoritised groups:
+However, what we do know reveals a pattern of involvement in controversial programmes criticised for abusing poor people, migrants, and minoritised groups:

-• Family separations and migrant deportations: Palantir was a key enabler of Donald Trump’s extreme anti-immigration policies.
+• Family separations and migrant deportations: Palantir was a key enabler of Donald Trump’s extreme anti-immigration policies in his first term.
 US Immigration and Customs Enforcement (ICE) used Palantir to run workplace deportation raids and seize family members of unaccompanied migrant children.

 • Racist policing in the US: Many US police forces use Palantir for “predictive policing” - widely criticised for unfair targeting of poor and black communities.
 In LA, the police used Palantir to build a tool, “LASER”, that claimed it would extract suspected offenders from the community “like a tumor”.